patriciatran/LakeTanganyika/README.md

 # Github Folder Organization

+## HMM
+This folder contains the 16 ribosomal proteins (Bacteria and Archaea) and the custom metabolic HMMs.

-## rp16_HMM
+### HMM > rp16_HMM
 This is the folder containing the HMM for the 16 ribosomal proteins that were used to search against MAGs and reference genomes.
-The result were used to create the concatenated gene phylogeny. the naming "_bact" or "_arch" signifies whether this HMM is built for Archaea or Bacteria.
+The result were used to create the concatenated gene phylogeny. the naming `_bact` or `_arch` signifies whether this HMM is built for Archaea or Bacteria.
 Hmmsearch with the --cut_tc was used.

+### HMM > Metabolic_hmms
+This contains the HMMs for the metabolic genes.
+Use `hmmsearch` to search them against your datasets.

 ## Script: Combining-JGI-data.R